A sip of this lusciously sweet wine gives me memories of this rustic port city this wine is named after.

 Built in the beautiful Baroque style between 1754 and 1763, the Clerics Tower or Torre dos Clerigos provides the perfect centerpiece in the historical city of Porto.

 The tower is very visible, as it is high above the rooftops from many vantage points throughout the city.
 At 76 meters in height, the ships coming into the Duoro waters on trading routes between Portugal and the rest of the world used this tower as a guide.

 Located on the waterfront and in the center of Porto, Cais da Ribeira is the most picturesque part that offers a myriad of medieval narrow streets and alleyways, with ancient buildings in some stage of decay, old homes of multiple hues guarding over the waterfront and the harbor filled with typical Porto boats.

-Around the corner on Rua da Alfandega is Casa de Infante or House of the Prince, birthplace of Prince Henry the Navigator.
+Around the corner on Rua da Alfandega is Casa de Infante or House of the Prince, the birthplace of Prince Henry the Navigator.
 Not so far away, you will see Dom Luis I bridge, a double-decked metal arch bridge spanning between the Duoro River between the cities of Porto and Vila Nova de Gaia.
 The bridge was completed in 1886 by a student of Gustave Eiffel.

-The Cais da Ribeira comes alive as the sun sets, when numerous cafés, bars and restaurants bring up the nightlife in the area.
+The Cais da Ribeira comes alive as the sun sets, when numerous cafés, bars, and restaurants bring up the nightlife in the area.
 Here you can start enjoying local cuisine to get a taste of Porto.